dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 - Put more generally, tests are not **values**.

-In this article, I will
-- Make the claim that this is not just a niusance, but a real problem;
-- Show that can do better - that people have already done better, and there exists no good reasons to continue writing tests that are not values;
-- Give plenty of code examples using a specific library

 # Why is this a big deal?

 1. By sacrificing referential transparency in tests, we lose the productivity gains coming from functional programming.
 In general, we can no longer reason